For someone with a diagnosis of Alzheimer’s disease, preventing identity theft and maintaining good credit can seem impossible.

 Watch out for fraud schemes

-Even if you do take legal precautions on behalf of an Alzheimer’s patient, fraud is also a major hazard for Alzheimer’s victims.
-Unfortunately, fraud tactics in 2018 are more sophisticated than ever, and Alzheimer’s patients are often easy targets.
+Even if you do take legal precautions on behalf of an Alzheimer’s patient, fraud is a major hazard for Alzheimer’s victims.
+Unfortunately, fraud tactics are more sophisticated than ever, and Alzheimer’s patients are often easy targets.

 Thieves may peddle items as innocuous as magazine subscriptions or lottery tickets, and it’s possible that even these “smaller” charges can wreak havoc on an Alzheimer’s patient’s credit and finances.